 Even though there are misconceptions about the cannabis plant and the actual taxonomy of it, we generally consider marijuana and hemp to be different plants.
 In reality, they’re the same plant.
 Marijuana is a term that refers to cannabis plants with a higher concentration of THC.
 Hemp and industrial hemp are interchangeable terms that refer to cannabis plants that have less than 0.3% THC by volume.

 Most of the time, marijuana plants are used specifically for their THC even though CBD is still present.
 Hemp plants, which naturally contain less THC, have an abundance of CBD.
-Many hemp plants are bred specifically to produce higher concentrations of CBD, especially now that the product has become so widely used.
+Many hemp plants are grown specifically to produce higher concentrations of CBD, especially now that the product has become so widely used.
 This is part of the reason why we say CBD comes from hemp.

 Here in America, as well as many other countries around the world, marijuana and the use of THC remain illegal.
-Hemp, however, is not subject to the same regulations because there is little to no presence of THC in those plants.
+Hemp, however, is not subject to the same regulations because there is little to no THC present in those plants.
 This is the other reason why we say that CBD comes from the hemp plant.

-As a general rule, most of the CBD that you can find on the market and all of the CBD that you’ll consume is hemp-derived.
+As a general rule, most of the CBD that you can find on the market and all of the CBD that you’ll consume is hemp derived.

 Once the source hemp is harvested, extraction is how CBD companies are able to pull the CBD out of the plant material.
 There are a variety of ways of doing this, like solvent extraction with hydrocarbons, alcohol, or carrier oils.
 The most effective extraction method for CBD oil is CO2 extraction.

 CO2 extraction uses carbon dioxide instead of any harsh chemicals or oils.
 This reduces the chances of the oil being contaminated, eliminates the need for additional preservatives, and provides consumers with the purest possible product.
-The benefits and cost-efficacy of CO2 extraction have made it the industry standard.
+The benefits and cost-efficiency of CO2 extraction have made it the industry standard.